Gamma delta T cell

 Gamma delta T cells (γδ T cells) are T cells that have a γδ T-cell receptor (TCR) on their surface.
 Most T cells are αβ (alpha beta) T cells with TCR composed of two glycoprotein chains called α (alpha) and β (beta) TCR chains.
 In contrast, γδ T cells have a TCR that is made up of one γ (gamma) chain and one δ (delta) chain.
-This group of T cells is usually less common than αβ T cells, but are at their highest abundance in the gut mucosa, within a population of lymphocytes known as intraepithelial lymphocytes (IELs).
+This group of T cells is usually less common than αβ T cells.
+Their highest abundance is in the gut mucosa, within a population of lymphocytes known as intraepithelial lymphocytes (IELs).

-The antigenic molecules that activate gamma delta T cells are still largely unknown.
-However, γδ T cells are peculiar in that they do not seem to require antigen processing and major-histocompatibility-complex (MHC) presentation of peptide epitopes, although some recognize MHC class Ib molecules. γδ T cells are believed to have a prominent role in recognition of lipid antigens.
-They are of an invariant nature and may be triggered by alarm signals, such as heat shock proteins (HSP).
+The antigenic molecules that activate γδ T cells are largely unknown. γδ T cells are peculiar in that they do not seem to require antigen processing and major-histocompatibility-complex (MHC) presentation of peptide epitopes, although some recognize MHC class Ib molecules. γδ T cells are believed to have a prominent role in lipid antigen recognition.
+They are of an invariant nature.
+They may be triggered by alarm signals such as heat shock proteins (HSP).

 A γδ-T-cell sub-population exists within the epidermal compartment of mice skin.
 Originally referred to as Thy-1+ dendritic epidermal cells (Thy1+DEC), these cells are more commonly known as dendritic epidermal T cells (DETC).
 DETCs arise during fetal development and express an invariant and canonical Vγ3 Vδ1 T-cell receptor (using Garman nomenclature).